fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 ---

 <em> My 8th grade students at the International School of Amsterdam recently completed an exciting project for their IB MYP Digital Design course.
-For our first design challenge of the semester, students were prompted to create animated sticker packs for a specific target user at another IB school in London.
-I'm so proud of my students and happy to share my design tech unit, as well as student examples below.
+For our first design challenge of the semester, students were prompted to create animated sticker packs for a specific target user in another section of the course.
+I'm so proud of my students and happy to share my design tech unit on animated sticker packs, as well as student examples below.
 </em>